-- Follow the guidance contained in ISO/IEC 24772-1 subclause 6.32.5 to avoid aliasing effects. - Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments. - Use types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy. - Consider that local copies are created for immutable arguments when assignment occurs within the function; whereas for mutable arguments, assignments operate directly on the original argument. - Be careful when passing mutable arguments into a function since the assignment sequence (order) within the function may produce unexpected results.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.32.5 to avoid aliasing effects. - Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments. - Use types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy. - Consider that local copies are created for immutable arguments when assignment occurs within the function, whereas for mutable arguments, assignments operate directly on the original argument.